Care Provider Responsibilities and Standards

 We cover such services without a referral only after you complete the form and we accept it.
 Otherwise, a referral is required for members with a gatekeeper benefit plan.

-Continuity and coordination of care helps ensure ongoing communication, monitoring and overview by the PCP across each member’s entire health care continuum.
-Documentation of services provided by specialists such as podiatrists, ophthalmologists and mental health practitioners, as well as ancillary care providers including home care and rehabilitation facilities, help the PCP maintain a medical record that supports whole person care.
+Continuity and coordination of care helps ensure ongoing communication, monitoring and overview by the PCP across each member’s health care continuum.
+Documentation of services provided by specialists such as podiatrists, ophthalmologists and mental health practitioners, as well as ancillary care providers including home care and rehabilitation facilities, help the PCP maintain a medical record supporting whole person care.

 - Medical record reviews